- International Shipping A Car France From Usa

 Certain conditions qualify for tax exemption when importing cars to France:

-If you’re a USA citizen relocating to France, you may import the vehicle to the country as part of your personal effects (i.e. the stuff you are allowed to being as part of your relocation).
+If you’re a USA citizen relocating to France, you may import the Motor to the country as part of your personal effects (i.e. the stuff you are allowed to being as part of your relocation).
 In this case, you’ll still have to pay the customs duties but VAT will be waived.
 Also, for this to apply, you must’ve owned the car for 6 months prior to the move.